City Guide To Budapest, Hungary | Must See Attractions, Public Transportation, Travel Tips & Tourist Information

 In 1873, Buda and Pest joined to make one city.
-The two sides are easy to tell apart.
-Buda is full of hills, with many small suburban neighborhoods and is home to Castle Hill.
-Pest is flat, home to Parliament and Heroes Square, and is the commercial hub.
-Either side gives great views of the opposite side of the city along the Danube River.
+The two sides are easy to tell apart because Buda is full of hills, with many small suburban neighborhoods and is home to Castle Hill.
+And, Pest is flat, home to Parliament and Heroes Square, and is the commercial hub within the city.

 Their Revolution Was Not So Long Ago

 We like to know a bit about the history of a city when we visit.
 We learn about the area we’re visiting from doing research online, as well as museums we visit while sightseeing.

 The higher you get in value, the more zeros you’re dealing with, so it can be a bit tricky to do the conversion.
 Be sure to have a currency conversion app on your phone if you aren’t quick at doing the math in your head, we use XE Currency.

 We’ve heard warnings that tourists can sometimes be taken advantage of when change is given.
-Knowing that tourists aren’t used to the large denominations of the currency and may not notice the difference between a 1,000 and a 10,000 bill.
+Since tourists aren’t used seeing to the large denominations of the currency and may not notice the difference between a 1,000 and a 10,000 bill.

-If you’re dealing a lot with cash, it won’t be a surprise if you quickly end up with a pocket full of coins.
+If you’re dealing a lot with cash, it won’t be a surprise if you quickly end up with a pocket full of coins!
 Their value is low, but at least they don’t have pennies!
 Coins come in 5, 10, 20, 50, 100 and 200 FT.

 This, of course, has some to do with our travel style of not solely sticking to tourist areas, hotel lobbies, and city centers.
-Naturally, our chances of finding someone who we could communicate with in English went up when we were in city center, tourist areas and when we spoke with someone who was younger.
+Naturally, our chances of finding someone who we could communicate with in English went up when we were in city center, tourist areas, and when we spoke with someone who was younger.

-The Basics of Public Transportation
+The Basics of Public Transportation in Budapest, Hungary

 Public transportation is run by BKK.

 The machines are touch screen capable, have a language option to choose English, and are straightforward to navigate if you follow the guided prompts.
 There are a few options for tickets and the ‘best’ one will depend on how long you’ll be in Budapest and how often you plan on using public transportation.

 Single Ticket – Good for one trip, one-way and isn’t valid for transfers.
 That’s worth saying again, they aren’t valid to transfer from a bus to a tram, a bus to another bus or any other transfer, even if you’re on the same journey.
 If your journey is split in anyway, you’ll have to purchase another ticket, or a transfer ticket.

 Block of 10 Tickets – Same as the single ticket, just a pack of 10.
 If you’re doing several single journey’s, you’ll save a bit by purchasing the 10-pack.

 Transfer Ticket – Similar to a single ticket but allows one transfer.
 This ticket will cost a bit more than the single ticket, but less than two individual single tickets.

 Short Section Metro Ticket – Valid for up to three stops and for 30-minutes after validation.
 Saves a bit off the ticket price of a Single Ticket.

 Metropolitan Area Ticket – Valid for a single trip on the bus in the Budapest metropolitan area and the first bus stop within the administrative boundaries of Budapest.
 This ticket is good for 60-minutes after validation.
 This ticket is a bit less than a Short Section Metro Ticket.

 24-Hour Travelcard – Valid for 24-hours of unlimited travel on buses, metros and trams.
 No validation is needed on this ticket.
 However, you can’t buy this ticket in advance.
 The machine will print the time and date of purchase as the beginning of the ticket’s validity period.
 Purchase this instead of Single Tickets if you’re traveling five or more segments/journeys in a day.

 72-Hour Travelcard – Similar to the 24-Hour Travelcard, but it’s valid for 72-hours after purchase.

 Seven-Day Travelcard – This ticket is valid for seven days (00:00 on starting day until 02:00 on the seventh day) for unlimited travel within Budapest.
 You can buy this ticket in advance and no validation is needed when traveling (the start date you choose is printed on the ticket).
 This ticket is non-transferable and requires your name and ID number (passport or photo ID) to be printed on the ticket.
 If inspected, an ID must be shown with the ticket for inspection.

 5/30 BKK Travelcard – A set of tickets that contain five 24-Hour Travelcards for unlimited travel in Budapest.
 The five tickets are valid for a 30-day period and are printed as one document.
 Don’t separate the tickets as they’ll be invalidated.
 When purchasing, you will indicate the date of start, which will start the 30-day period.
 When using a ticket, use a pen to write the time, day, month, and year on the ticket.
 This will validate the ticket.
 Do this for each of the five 24-hour tickets.

 See ticket pricing information on the BKK web site.

-Methods of Transport
+Methods of Transport in Budapest